sf-wdi-19-20/modules/w10_weekend_lab/README.md

 **Objective**: Build a full-featured, front-end application.
 Don't worry about storing data persistently between page refreshes; you will not need to build a server.
 You can use data from external APIs, or store mock data (which will reset when the page loads).

-We'd like you to use AngularJS to **do one simple thing very well**.
+We'd like you to use AngularJS to **do one thing very well**.
 Your app should solve a small, focused problem.

 ## Background